ghc/ghc/docs/users_guide/glasgow_exts.rst

 		  | SumRep [RuntimeRep]    -- unboxed sums, indexed by the representations of the disjuncts
                   | ...

-  type * = TYPE LiftedRep    -- * is just an ordinary type synonym
+  type Type = TYPE LiftedRep    -- Type is just an ordinary type synonym

 The idea is that we have a new fundamental type constant ``TYPE``, which is parameterised by a ``RuntimeRep``.
 We thus get ``Int# :: TYPE 'IntRep``